Valaa-Technologies/valaa-vault/packages/raem/README.md

-# @valos/raem provides ValOS Resources And Events Model `ValOS-RaEM` (/væləsˌɹɛem/)
+# @ValOS/raem provides ValOS Resources And Events Model `ValOS-RaEM` (/væləsˌɹɛem/)

 This library provides the definitions and reference implementations for the fundamental `ValOS Resources` and `ValOS Events` systems.

-> ValOS Resources (`resources`) represent the static state of the world
+> A ValOS Resource (`resource`) represents a well-defined part of the
-> at a particular moment in time.
+> world.
+It has a well-defined state at each particular moment in time.

-> ValOS Events ( `events`) represent the dynamic changes of the world
+> A ValOS Event (`event`) represents a dynamic change to a resource by
-> over time by describing the changes to the corresponding resources.
+> describing the change from previous to subsequent resource states at
+> a particular time.

 The interplay of these distinct yet interwoven systems forms the foundation of the Valaa Open System.